cvazz/bachelor_thesis/README.md

 # bachelor_thesis
-This is the folder structure for my bachelor thesis on.
+This is the folder structure for my bachelor thesis in the area of Theoretical Neuroscience.
 It is about balanced networks and replacating and building on the results by van Vreeswijk and Sompolinsky (1998).

 Especially, I take a look at how long external input can be stored in a chaotic environment.